Zack Short Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.77 team ERA that ranks sixth among all MLB pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.81).

-- Rangers pitchers combine to give up the fifth-fewest home runs in baseball (77 total, one per game).
+- The Rangers allow the sixth-fewest home runs in baseball (79 total, one per game).

-- The left-hander's last appearance came on Tuesday against the Chicago White Sox, when he tossed 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- The left-hander last appeared on Thursday against the Chicago White Sox, when he threw seven innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.